A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 - Best Thing to do: Rent an RV and go on a road trip

-- Accommodation Options: The Lauerman House Inn has the best reviews in Marinette and the Country Inn & Suites by Radisson comes with a pool and hot tub.
-Marinette County is perfect for a cabin getaway, have a look at this Cozy Cabin on the Menominee or this homey cottage in Crivitz.
+- Accommodation Options: The Lauerman House Inn has the best reviews in Marinette, and the Best Western Riverfront Inn has an indoor pool and a bar.
+Have a look at this at this cozy cabin on the Menominee.

 Marinette County provides restful, scenic surroundings to spend leisure time and various outdoor adventures.